Digitize educational and entertaining materials that our client has been mailing to prisoners.

 To better understand how prisoners will interact with our tablet app, we used our research insights to create a persona.

-Due to prison restrictions, our client's requirements for the Prisoner Express App and the needs of our primary user – prisoners– were clashing.
+Due to prison restrictions, our client's requirements for the App and the needs of our primary user – prisoners– were clashing.

 Our team listed the necessary features for our app.